MGatev/E-Learning_Platform/README.md

 # E-Learning Platform

-The E-Learning Platform is a comprehensive online system for delivering and managing educational content, enabling seamless interaction between instructors, students, and administrators.
-Designed using Spring Framework v6, it offers robust functionalities tailored for modern online learning environments.
+The **E-Learning Platform** is a robust web application for online education, developed using **Spring Framework v6**.
+It facilitates seamless collaboration between students, instructors, and administrators by providing a suite of features designed for modern e-learning environments.
+This platform offers tools for course creation, student progress tracking, and administrative management while ensuring a user-friendly experience for all roles.

 ---